Industrial Leased Line Replacement

 Preserving essential legacy equipment with leased line replacement solution

-Learning that telcos were beginning to phase out analog leased lines, a Northern California county needed to quickly find devices compatible with existing 4-wire analog radios, voters and P25 trunked radio systems – otherwise they faced increased costs and network downtime.
-Through the right solution, the county preserved legacy radio equipment while establishing a secure Ethernet backbone for critical radio communications.
+Learning that telcos were beginning to phase out analog leased lines, a Northern California county needed to quickly find devices compatible with their exisitng systems.

 Read more